look919/twitterReplica/readme.md

 - Work with 3rd party components such as (emoji-mart, react-easy-emoji, react-textarea-autosize, react-giphy-searchbox, react-process-string, react-infinite-scroll-component, react-circular-progressbar),
 - Work more efficiently with Redux (loadings, more complex structure),
 - I have deepened my knowledge of express and node (I work on the backend at least twice as efficiently as before)
+- How to deploy the app with AWS EC2 instance